Data with a Plot Data with a Plot

 • 5 · Visualization Design

 The central measurement problem: We started with one variable called “Lyricism” and ended up with five.
 Was that the right decision?
 What are we gaining and losing?
-This is the construct validity question that underlies every KPI, survey instrument, and performance rating in your organization.
+This is the construct validity question that underlies every performance measure, survey instrument, and rating scale in your organization.

-Every dataset has a frame — and a gap.
-This dataset over-represents critically acclaimed artists, NYC, the Golden Age, and men.
+Every dataset has a frame, and every frame has a gap.
+This dataset over-represents critically acclaimed artists, the East Coast (NYC especially), the Golden Age, and men.
 Those are documented choices.
-What datasets do you use at work where the frame is undocumented?
-What populations are missing?
+What datasets do you use at work where nobody wrote the frame down?
+Who is missing?

 What does averaging destroy?
-Rakim (Rhyme Density 10) and Scarface (Storytelling 10) both score around 8.8 composite.
-Is that meaningful equivalence — or does the composite erase the most important information?
-When does aggregation help, and when does it lie?
+Rakim (Rhyme Density 10, composite 8.8) and Scarface (Storytelling 10, composite 8.2) sit six tenths of a point apart on the composite, yet their profiles look nothing alike.
+Does that similarity mean anything, or does the average erase the most important information?
+When does averaging help, and when does it mislead?

 Most dashboards show you the number.
 This one shows you how much to trust it.
-The confidence flag is almost never present in executive reporting — but it should be.
+The confidence flag almost never shows up in stakeholder reporting, but it should.
 Where in your organization’s reporting does uncertainty get hidden?
 What decisions are being made on L-confidence data presented as H-confidence?

 Every visualization choice is an argument.
-The four charts below show the same underlying data — composite scores by era — rendered four different ways.
-Each emphasizes something different and hides something else.
-Which one is most honest?
+The four charts below show the same data (composite scores by era) drawn four different ways.
+Each one highlights something and hides something else.
+Which is most honest?
 Which is most persuasive?
 Are those the same chart?

 Dataset at a Glance